Q: "My iPhone 6 stuck on verifying update when I initiate updating iOS. What's the problem? Do you know how to fix it?" – Sara

 For iPhone 7/7 Plus: Press and hold both "Side" and "Volume Down" buttons at the same time; release them until the Apple logo shows.

-What are likely to cause iPhone won't verify update is your network settings.
-It maybe be out of date so you'd better make a refresh.
+What is likely to cause iPhone won't verify update is your network settings.
+It is of date so you'd better make a refresh.
 To do it, just go forward to reset networking settings on iPhone.
 No worries.
 It will not erase your data.
-Now, go for "Settings" > "General" > "Reset" > "Reset Network Settings".
+Now, go for "Settings" → "General" → "Transfer or Reset iPhone" → "Reset Network Settings".

 Your iPhone cannot go through the verifying update if an error occurs or something goes wrong during the iOS software download process.
 In this situation, you can do as follows:

 Step 1.
 Go to "Settings" → "General" → "iPhone Storage";

 Step 2.
 Find the iOS software you downloaded, have a press and click "Delete Update";

 Step 3.
 Having deleted the iOS update, go to "Settings" → "General" → "Software Update" to download the update again.

 As long as there is no iTunes stuck on verifying updated iPhone software problems, you can get another chance to update your iPhone with its help.
 It can effectively bypass the iPhone update verifying issue.
 Here's how.

 Step 1.
 Download and install the latest version of iTunes on the computer;